Early Career Teachers: What to Expect From Your ECT Induction

 You only have one chance to pass your ECT induction and anyone who fails will not be permitted to retake it or work in a relevant school.
 Anyone failing will be dismissed from their post.
 You will not lose your QTS, so may still teach in schools which do not require induction, such as independent schools or academies.
-However, the programme is designed to be supportive and developmental, so if it is not going well, you should be able to seek support from your induction tutor or with the lead provider, which is usually the Local Authority.
+However, the programme is designed to be supportive and developmental, so if it is not going well, you should be able to seek support from your induction tutor, mentor or the appropriate body.

 Hi